elskater98/tanks-game/PACKAGE1.md

 The idea starts from creating an algorithm to generate a random map for a pacman game, using c++.
 In this way, from the data-structure that models the map, we will be able to perform its corresponding visualitzation through opengl libraries.

 ## Generate Random Map

-First of all, we search different algorithms to generate random maps and we found different techniques to generate a random map with at least one path.
-For example Binary Tree, Depth First Search, Kruskal's, Prim's, recursive division and sidewinder.
-All of them, have in common are search algorithms.
+We searched over the internet for algorithms to generate random maps, and we got different techniques with at least one path based on the typical graph-search algorithms such as Binary Tree, Depth/Breadth First Search, Kruska'ls, Prim's, recursive backtracking, recursive division and sidewinder.

-Finally, we decide to use recursive division to generate the single path.
-It is because we found a good way to develop this piece of code comparing the difficulties of others.
+Overall, we found the recursive backtracking is straighforward and commonly used for maze generation.
+Thus, we finally got a good way to develop this piece of code comparing among the difficulties of others.

+But it's true, you’ll need enough memory to store the entire maze in memory, as it requires stack space again proportional to the size of the maze.
+Meaning, for very large mazes it can be fairly inefficient.
+But for most mazes, it works a charm.
+The ones we expect to perform.

+Basically, this algorithm is based on the single path premise, starting at a specific point and randomly choose the path to follow considering non-visited cells, and ending, when the process has backed all the way up to the starting point.

+In this way, we assure visiting all cells, and a single path full-connected graph map.

+For more information, check the following [link](http://weblog.jamisbuck.org/2010/12/27/maze-generation-recursive-backtracking).

 After explaining the main reason why we choose the Recursive Division algorithm, we explain the code developed in this first package.